irsbugs/cmrt/Guidelines for data entry.md

 * CGSC Maryborough Central Ward

+**Notes**

-The Organisation -> Goverment-Federal.
-Consists of only one organisation i.e. Parliament House in Canberra.
-While Parliament House could remain in CiviCRM database as an organisation, its unlikely anyone will use the data to contact someone in Parliament House.
+The *Organisation -> Goverment - Federal* consists of only one organisation i.e. Parliament House in Canberra.
+While Parliament House should remain in CiviCRM database as an organisation, its unlikely anyone will make use its data.
+They may make use of its relationships to the *electorates*.

-From https://en.wikipedia.org/wiki/List_of_Australian_Government_entities there are many "organisations" that would come under "Organisation -> Goverment-Federal", but it looks to me that it would be unlikely there would be direct contact by CMRT and one of these organisation.
+From https://en.wikipedia.org/wiki/List_of_Australian_Government_entities there are many *organisations* that would come under *Organisation -> Goverment - Federal*, but it looks to me that it would be unlikely there would be direct contact by CMRT and one of these organisation.
 Most of the federal organisations have equivalents at a Victorian state level.
-See: https://en.wikipedia.org/wiki/List_of_Victorian_government_agencies so I think that CMRT would be dealing with these state organisations.
+See: https://en.wikipedia.org/wiki/List_of_Victorian_government_agencies so I think that CMRT would more likely be dealing with these state organisations.

-In the catagory of Organisation --> Government-Federal, there be *Federal Electoral District of xxxx* organisations like this:
+In the catagory of Organisation --> Government - Federal, there be *Federal Electoral District of xxxx* organisations like this:

 * Federal Electoral Division of Mallee
 * Federal Electoral Division of Bendigo